 A Level 1 charging unit, is the cable that comes with your new electric car as a standard charger and which simply just needs to be plugged into a normal electrical outlet.
-Level 1 charging units operate on electric power of 120 volts, 20 Amp circuit, and about 1.4 KW power.
+Level 1 charging units operate on electric power of 120 volts, 20 Amp circuits, and about 1.4 KW power.

 Level 2 Charging Stations

 A Level 2 charging unit is a specific charging unit, generally firmly mounted on a wall and facilitating efficiently the electric vehicle owners.
-Level 2 charging units possess around 240 charging volts and 40 Amp circuit.
+Level 2 charging units possess around 240 charging volts and a 40 Amp circuit.
 There’s some variation depending on exactly what model you purchase.

 When it comes to connecting your car with one of these charging units, it is way more user-friendly and easier for everyone.
 We’re now going to compare both Level 1 and Level 2 chargers.

 Level 1 vs Level 2 Charging Stations: Comparing Scenarios

 Charging at home provides you convenience, and comfort, and is always an inexpensive way to fuel up your car as the cost of electricity is lower than gasoline.
 Therefore, the trend of owning electric cars is rising day by day.

 Here are the different aspects to consider when comparing both Level 1 and Level 2 charging stations:

 - The price

 1. Charging Time